Code-Institute-Submissions/delish-tv/README.md

 ## Testing
 * Chrome Developer Tools - Throughout the development of this project, the Chrome Developer Tools were frequently used to ensure that the site behaved responsively, looked attractive across a range of screen sizes, and to ensure that there was sufficient contrast between background colours and text.

 * [HTML Validator](https://validator.w3.org/nu/) - The W3 validator was used to ensure code was valid throughout the project and issues were corrected along the way.
-The code was determined to be valid.
+The code was determined to be valid but warned that headings could be used in sections.

 * [HTML Validator](https://www.freeformatter.com/html-validator.html) - FreeFormatter's HTML validation tool was also used to double check that no other issues could be found.
-The code was determined to be valid.
+The code was determined to be valid but warned that headings could be used in sections.

 * [CSS Validator](https://jigsaw.w3.org/css-validator/validator) - W3's CSS Validation tool was used to ensure that the style.css file was valid and correct.
 The code was determined to be valid.